 To sum up, considering this problem situation, an analyst (or policy maker), a population and some knowledge about it, we are looking for understanding: How to identify the different types of poverty?
 What are the population needs?
-Once we have classified the population into different classes of households (which are in reality the target of some policy), how may we derive adequate policies to help "poor people" getting out this situation?
+Once we have classified the population into different classes of households (which are in reality the target of some policy), how may we derive adequate policies to help "poor people" to get out this situation?
 How to design and identify potential alternatives or actions such as to highlight preferable alternatives which are more important with respect to certain objectives and less important with respect to others?
 How to decide to which alternative policy each individual/household has to be subjected?
 How to monitor and assess such policies?

 To tackle this problem situation, in a way allowing to provide answers to such questions, we have introduced in this paper the concept of meaningful multidimensional poverty measurement (MDPM) by combining the capability approach with decision aiding methodology (Tsoukiàs, 2008).
-This paper outlines (see Figure (1)) the two type of analysis that we have to run in order to derive the meaningful measurements: